AlayaCare/slideout/README.md

 # AlayaCare Changes
 We cloned this repo because it has a git+https dependency on Mango/emitter and it's not possible to use that with our pipeline.
+What introduced the need for this change is the node upgrade from 10.5.0 to 10.24.1.
+From this version and above, node needs git credentials for git+https dependencies and it's hard to do that with how our stack works.

 So what we did is removed the git+https dependency and copied the `dist/index.js` file from `emitter@0.0.7` and put it in the `lib` folder